 Financial Performance & Credit Rating

-Receiving a 'AAA' credit rating essentially means that the City of Saskatoon can borrow money at lower rates, and is viewed by financial institutions as having virtually no-risk with respect to defaulting on credit.
-The City of Saskatoon has received the 'AAA'/Stable credit rating every year for more than a decade.
+Receiving the 'AAA'/Stable credit rating essentially means that the City of Saskatoon can borrow money at lower rates, and is viewed by financial institutions as having virtually no-risk with respect to defaulting on credit.

 S&P Global Ratings Research Update February 2020 "City of Saskatoon Ratings Affirmed at 'AAA'; Outlook Remains Stable"

 S&P Global Ratings Research Update January 2019 AAA Report for Saskatoon

 S&Plobal Ratings Research Update January 2018 AAA Report for Saskatoon